rellfy/openai/README.md

 - Instead of accessing all functions as methods on a single client-like structure, functions should be accessed from their own modules.
-- ~~Functions should access an established environmental variable for authorization.
-  This is a bit different from how most libraries do things, but when would someone *not* want to use environmental variables?
-  I'm sure most people wouldn't mind being forced to do things this way.~~ Yeah, no, this doesn't always make sense.
+- Environmental variables should be the prioitized method of authentication, but you shouldn't be forced to do things this way.
 - This is a LIBRARY, not a WRAPPER!
   The goal here isn't to just give some basic wrapper functions for making HTTP requests, it's to "rust-ify" things.
 We want to create the illusion that the OpenAI API was made in Rust first!